S2E/s2e-old/docs/BuildingLinux.rst

 e.g., to enable Kprobes, add debug information, etc.

 This sections explains how to compile S2E on a Debian system using a ``chroot`` environment.
-Using chroot makes it easy to compile a 32-bit kernel package on a 64-bit host.
-It is important to compile the guest kernel in 32-bit mode, as S2E does not support 64-bit guests for now.

 ::